-Padang Padang Beach, also known as Pantai Labuan Sait, is a famous surf spot on the Bukit Peninsula Bali, Indonesia.
-Padang Padang Beach has a number of awesome things to check out such as the unique rock caves, tidal swimming pools, secluded beaches and world-class waves, making it one of the best Uluwatu Beaches.
+Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise on the Bukit Peninsula in South Bali.
+Padang Padang Beach has a number of awesome things to check out such as unique rock caves, tidal swimming pools, secluded beaches and world-class waves, making it one of the best Uluwatu Beaches.

 ARRIVING AT PADANG PADANG ULUWATU BEACH

-There is a car park conveniently located across from the entrance to Padang Padang Beach which costs 2,000 rupiah to park up your scooter for the day.
+There is a car park conveniently located across from the entrance to Padang Padang Beach which costs 2,000 IDR to park up your scooter for the day.

-Padang Padang Beach Entrance Fee: When you arrive to Padang Padang Beach you’ll see a ticket booth at the top of the stairs and here you will be asked to pay a 10,000 rupiah entrance fee.
+Padang Padang Beach Entrance Fee: When you arrive at Padang Padang Beach you’ll see a ticket booth at the top of the stairs and here you will be asked to pay a 10,000 IDR entrance fee.

 On low tide, there is a lot of exploring to be had around the foot of Padang Padang Bali cliffs.
 Natural rock formations and secluded beaches make for excellent photo opportunities or the perfect spot to read a book.

-For food and drinks, there are half a dozen local warungs to order fresh seafood or a local nasi goreng dish to fill the stomach and your choice of soft drinks, coconut water or a cold Bintang beer to wash it all down.
-All this for as little as $5 – $10.
+For food and drinks back on the beach, there are half a dozen local warungs to order fresh seafood or a local nasi goreng dish to fill the stomach and your choice of soft drinks, fresh coconut water or a cold Bintang beer to wash it all down.
+All this for as little as $3 to $5

 #3 THOMAS BEACH

 Thomas Beach Uluwatu is up there as one of the most beautiful and underrated Uluwatu Beaches in Bali.
 Thomas Beach offers a 200-meter stretch of soft white sand, rolling turquoise waves and a cluster of shady beach umbrellas all of which are waiting to be discovered.